 - Gather information – To protect your future rights as a victim, obtain the name and address of the dog owner, in addition to the dog license information.
 Find out if the dog has a record as well.
 Has the dog bitten a person or dog prior to biting you?
 Has the dog been labeled “potentially dangerous” or “dangerous?”

 - Photograph injuries – Take photos of your injury, even if you need to unwrap gauze.
 Confer with a doctor or nurse as needed.
 They will tell you a safe manner in which to do so.
 It is recommended that you photograph all of your wounds, including bruises, as well as torn, bloody clothing and the location of the attack.

-Contact a dog bite lawyer now — not later.
+- Contact an attorney – Contact an Atlanta dog bite lawyer now — not later.
 The issues surrounding dog bites are complex and difficult to navigate through.
 Your dog bite lawyer (or personal injury lawyer) is the only person besides the doctor that treats your wounds who will look after your best interest from this point forward.
-Contact us today for a free legal consultation with our Atlanta Dog Bite Lawyers.
+Contact us today at 770-282-8357 for a free legal consultation with our personal injury law firm.